seanima9/SpotifyToYoutubeMusic/README.md

 ### Set Spotify Playlist ID and YouTube Playlist ID:

+Can change them directly in the code:

 In spotify_api.py, set your Spotify playlist ID you want to copy tracks from.
-Variable is called 'my_playlist_id'

-In youtube_api.py, set the YouTube playlist ID where you want to add songs.
+Variable is called 'my_playlist_id' In youtube_api.py, set the YouTube playlist ID where you want to add songs.
 Variable is called 'playlist_id'

-Is currently hardcoded into the def spotify_track_lister(): and def song_adder(youtube): respectively
+OR can just add them to playlist_ids.txt:

+By adding Spotiy playlist id to line 1 and YouTube playlist id to line 2 e.g.

+347r8fh4389r3

+f9843urjf98eur94830

 Run the Application: